RogierdeRuijter/Portfolio/src/posts/i-found-a-usecase-for-a-webcomponent.md

 ## The code

-Below, you’ll find the code for using the web component and the JavaScript that demonstrates its construction.
-After that, we’ll delve deeper into the intricacies of the HTML, CSS, and JavaScript of the web component.
+Below, you’ll find the code showing the API of the web component and the JavaScript that constructs it.
+After that, we’ll delve deeper into the HTML, CSS, and JavaScript of it.

 ### How to use it

 The web component API has an anchor slot and a popover slot.
-The anchor is used to position the popover element underneath.
-In this example we use a form as an anchor and a fictional error message as the popover.
+The anchor is used by the popover to position itself underneath it.
+In this example, we use a form as an anchor and a fictional error message as the popover.

 ```html